-Infectious IHN virus of salmon fish in Finland
+Infectious IHN virus in Finland

-When examining farms that had had contact with the Ii facilities, the IHN virus was on 11 December 2017 identified in an inland broodstock and nursery facility in the municipality of Tervo, in the River Kymi basin.
+When inspecting the farms that had had a contact with the farms is Ii, the IHN virus was found in an inland broodstock farm in the municipality of Tervo, in the River Kymijoki water catchment area.
 This farm is one of the largest facilities producing juveniles in Finland.
-Evira has set up a second restricted zone which covers parts of River Kymi basin.
+Evira has set up a second containment area around this farm.
+The area covers parts of River Kymijoki basin.

 Furthermore, IHN was also detected in a fishing pond close to the broodstock farm, in a small backyard pond in River Vuoksi water catchment area and in a fishing pond in also located in River Vuoksi catchment area (19th of January 2018).
 Evira has set up containment areas around the infected ponds.

 Altogether, IHN has been detected in six locations.
 No new cases are found since January 2018.
 All the fish in the infected farms/ponds have been destroyed and facilities are being cleaned, disinfected and fallowed according to EU legislation.
 The origin of the infection is still unclear.